 There are two chemical insecticides that suppress plague by killing fleas on prairie dogs, and in and around the burrow where prairie dogs live.
-DeltaDust® 0.05% deltamethrin, is a powder that is applied inside and around the entrance to prairie dog burrows and reduces the presence of fleas for about 10 months (Eads et al. 2019)^{vii} and is the only product currently approved by the EPA for use in prairie dog burrows.
-Deltamethrin decreased flea abundance by 85% in a meta-analysis (Roth 2019)^{vi} Fipronil, which is distributed as laced grain at burrows, also suppresses plague transmission by acting as a systemic insecticide, thus reducing the presence of fleas on prairie dogs for 9-14 months.
+DeltaDust[®] 0.05% deltamethrin, is a powder that is applied inside and around the entrance to prairie dog burrows and reduces the presence of fleas for about ten months (Eads et al. 2019^{vii}) and is the only product currently approved by the EPA for use in prairie dog burrows and cannot be applied in ways that could get into surface or ditch water.
+Deltamethrin decreased flea abundance by 85% in a meta-analysis (Roth 2019^{vi}).
+Fipronil, which is distributed as laced grain at burrows, also suppresses plague transmission by acting as a systemic insecticide, thus reducing the presence of fleas on prairie dogs for 9-14 months (Eads et al. 2021^{viii}).
 In available studies, fipronil reduced flea abundance by 94.8%.
-(Roth 2019).^{vi} Because it is still being evaluated and tested, Fipronil currently requires federal approval for operational use^{viii}.
+(Roth 2019^{vi}).
+Because it is still being evaluated and tested, Fipronil currently requires federal approval for operational use.
 Decreased flea abundance is not always correlated with increased prairie dog survival.
-However, some studies show increased survival associated with flea suppression.
-(Roth 2019)^{vi}.
+However, some studies show increased survival associated with flea suppression (Roth 2019)^{vi}.